 backend=program The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). cache-extension=E XTENSION For a program foo.fut, passcache-file foo.fut.
 EXTENSION.
 By default,cache-file is not passed. -c Only run compiled code - do not run the interpreter.
-This is the default. -C Compile the programs, but do not run them. concurrency=NUM The number of tests to run concurrently.
+This is the default. -C Compile the programs, but do not run them. concurrency=NUN The number of tests to run concurrently.
 Defaults to the number of (hyper-)cores available.

 exclude=tag Do not run test cases that contain the given tag.
 Cases marked with "disable" are ignored by default, as are cases marked "no_foo", where foo is the backend used. -i Test with the interpreter. -I Pass the program through the compiler frontend, but do not run them.
-This is only useful for testing the Futhark compiler itself. -t Type-check the programs, but do not run them. futhark=program The program used to perform operations (eg. compilation).
-Defaults to the binary running futhark test itself. no-terminal Print each result on a line by itself, without line buffering. no-tuning Do not look for tuning files. pass-option=opt Pass an option to benchmark programs that are being run.
-For example, we might want to run OpenCL programs on a specific device: futhark test prog.futbackend=openclpass-option=-dHawaii

---pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs.

---runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
+This is only useful for testing the Futhark compiler itself. -t Type-check the programs, but do not run them. -S Run structure tests.
+These are not run by default.
+When this option is passed, no other testing is done. futhark=program The program used to perform operations (eg. compilation).
+Defaults to the binary running futhark test itself. no-terminal Change the output format to be suitable for noninteractive terminals.
+Prints a status message roughly every minute. no-tuning Do not look for tuning files. pass-option=opt Pass an option to benchmark programs that are being run.
+For example, we might want to run OpenCL programs on a specific device: futhark test prog.futbackend=openclpass-option=-dHawaii pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs. runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
 This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine.

---tuning=EXTENSION For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
-For example, given --tuning=tuning (the default), the program foo.fut will be passed the tuning file foo.fut.tuning if it exists.
+default), the program foo.fut will be passed the tuning file foo.fut.tuning if it exists.